BravoSimone/amenitiz_challenge/strategy.md

 - Add a method to recalculate all totals using the original line items price and the adjustments

 Line items:
-- A line item should have and original value, final value and a quantity
+- A line item should have original value, final value and a quantity

 Promos:
 - Promos should be an atomic class with an #apply method which will change create adjustments and update order/line-items total